 - Lemon Extract: Same as with Vanilla (above).

 - Oil Of Oregano: Mix a few drops with a bit of olive oil, then saturate a cotton ball with mixture.
-Can replace the olive oil with lukewarm water if preferred.
+Can replace the olive oil with water if preferred.

 - Apple Cider Vinegar: Soak a cotton ball with apple cider vinegar (ACV) and hold it in place.
 Can also try regular household vinegar.